sourcey/sourcey.com/source/2014-03-26-rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin.markdown

     # Create the user if needed
     if user.nil?

-      # Get the existing user by email if the OAuth provider gives us a verified email
+      # Get the existing user by email if the provider gives us a verified email
-      # If the email has not been verified yet we will force the user to validate it
+      # If the email has not been verified by the provider we will assign the
+      # TEMP_EMAIL and get the user to verify it via UsersController.add_email
+      email_is_verified = auth.info.email && (auth.info.verified || auth.info.verified_email)
-      email = auth.info.email if auth.info.email && auth.info.verified_email
+      email = auth.info.email if email_is_verified
       user = User.where(:email => email).first if email

-      # Create the user if it is a new registration
+      # Create the user if it's a new registration
       if user.nil?
         user = User.new(
           name: auth.extra.raw_info.name,